RMITLibrary/easy_cite/markdown/rmitharvard.md

 In the caption, include the **figure number (for graphs)** or **table number (for tables)**.

-Although tables and graphs you create using your own data are not usually included in the reference list, check with your teacher, lecturer or supervisor’s requirements.

 ##### Rule

 > {.figure-text}Figure/Table figure/table number: Brief description of graph or table. {/.figure-text}